Accenture/AmpliGraph/README.md

 The first step is to create and activate the virtual environment.

 ```
-python3.8 -m venv PATH/TO/NEW/VIRTUAL_ENVIRONMENT
+python3.11 -m venv PATH/TO/NEW/VIRTUAL_ENVIRONMENT
 source PATH/TO/NEW/VIRTUAL_ENVIRONMENT/bin/activate
 ```

-Once this is done, we can proceed with the installation of TensorFlow 2:
+Once this is done, we can proceed with the installation of TensorFlow 2 (currently, AmpliGraph supports versions <2.16):

 ```
-pip install "tensorflow==2.9.0"
+pip install "tensorflow<2.16"
 ```

 If you are installing Tensorflow on MacOS, instead of the following please use:

 ```
-pip install "tensorflow-macos==2.9.0"
+pip install "tensorflow<2.16"
 ```

 **IMPORTANT**: the installation of TensorFlow can be tricky on Mac OS with the Apple silicon chip.
 Though `venv` can